 Quarterly financial accounts were first published in 2001, covering annual back data from 1995.
 At the end of June 2002 the annually financial accounts for the general government sector has been elaborated with quarterly financial accounts for the general government sector.

 Quarterly financial accounts make up a consistent system, showing the financial flows and net worth of the general government sector of the economy over time.
 The financial accounts for the general government sector, the financial (transactions) account, which shows buying and selling of financial instruments, describes an important part of the transition from the opening balance sheet account to the closing balance sheet account.
 Because the financial instruments are valued at market price, another important part of the transition is made up by revaluations, which are shown in the revaluation account.
 The remaining part is found in the account of other changes in volume, showing e.g. losses on debtors and relocations of units between sectors.
 As a general rule opening balance sheet + financial transactions + revaluations + other change in volume = closing balance sheet should always hold.
 When published the revaluation account and the account of other change in volume are combined.
 The statistics is published both consolidated and unconsolidated and with counterpart information for the domestic and foreign sector, respectively.
+The economic measures and consequences of the COVID-19 pandemic affects the financial accounts for the general government, but the data quality is not significantly reduced.

 The main sources are the accounts of central and local government as well as social security funds.
 Additional information are received from, among others, the Central Bank.